rfcho322/fem-todo-app/README.md

 ### What I learned

-There's a particular part of my css that does a border color with gradients as you hover on an unticked checkbox, and I'm trying to work it exactly as the design provided by Frontend Mentor, it is a bit tricky as I'm not yet familiar with linear and radial gradients but I somehow achieved it.
+There's a particular part of my css that applies a border gradient color as you hover on an unticked checkbox, and I'm trying to work it exactly as the design provided by Frontend Mentor, it is a bit tricky as I'm not yet familiar with linear and radial gradients but I somehow achieved it.
 If you're reading this and not able to achieve it, Check the code snippet below &#128513; &#128513;

 ```css
 .round-checkbox input[type="checkbox"]:not(:checked) + label:hover {